Comet NEOWISE: History and observations

-A number of authors have suggested considering the comet a great comet.
+After its perihelion and closest approach to Earth, a number of authors have suggested considering NEOWISE as a great comet.
 Others have argued that it lacked the brightness and visible tail to qualify.
+Retroactively, in the years that followed, NEOWISE is commonly remembered as a great comet.

 Trajectory

-Comet NEOWISE retrograde orbit crossed to the north of the plane of the ecliptic, to which it is inclined at approximately 129 degrees, on June 29, 2020, 01:47 UT.
+Comet NEOWISE's retrograde orbit crossed to the north of the plane of the ecliptic, to which it is inclined at approximately 129 degrees, on June 29, 2020, 01:47 UTC.
 It made its closest approach to the Sun (perihelion) on July 3, 2020, at a distance of 0.29 AU.
 This passage increases the comet's orbital period from about 4400 years to about 6700 years.
 On July 18, the comet peaked at a northern declination of +48 and was circumpolar down to latitude 42N.
-Its closest approach to Earth occurred on July 23, 2020, 01:09 UT, at a distance of 0.69 AU while located in the constellation of Ursa Major.
+Its closest approach to Earth occurred on July 23, 2020, 01:09 UTC, at a distance of 0.69 AU while located in the constellation of Ursa Major.

+The comet's orbital characteristics suggest it originated from the Oort cloud.
+Its high orbital eccentricity of 0.99921 confirms its path is a nearly parabolic trajectory, typical of long-period comets making one of their first passages into the inner Solar System.
+The orbital inclination of 129 degrees classifies it as a retrograde comet, meaning it orbits the Sun in the opposite direction to Earth and the other planets.
+This path is what allowed it to approach the Sun from the south of the ecliptic plane before crossing northwards just before its perihelion.
+The difference between the inbound orbital period of about 4,400 years and the outbound period of about 6,700 years is a result of gravitational perturbations from the planets.
+As the comet passed through the planetary region, the slight gravitational pull from the planets transferred energy to it, accelerating it and placing it on a higher-energy, longer-period outbound orbit.
+This also increased its aphelion, the farthest point in its orbit from the Sun.

+In popular culture

+The fictional comet Dibiasky on the 2021 film Don't Look Up was "very loosely" modelled after comet NEOWISE.